ilchiodi/windowsserverdocs.it-it/WindowsServerDocs/administration/windows-commands/diskraid.md

 ### <a name="BKMK_13"></a>Guida

-Visualizza un elenco di tutti i comandi di DiskRAID.
+Visualizza un elenco di tutti i comandi DiskRAID.

 #### <a name="syntax"></a>Sintassi